CptRex4/Space-Sim-2/README.md

 We had decided to align Earth's axis with the programs y axis and tilt the sun to accomodate.
 All satalites will follow the Y-axis as earth's main normally titled axis, this will reduce math required to impliment orbits.

-Allison: Data Analysis and Visualization of Satalites
+Allison: Data Analysis and Visualization of Satalites\n
-Will: Sun (for now)
+Will: Sun (for now)\n
-Ben: Saalite Models/ UI
+Ben: Saalite Models/ UI\n
-Adam:
+Adam:\n
-Dustin
+Dustin\n